Research scientist (life sciences)?

-Researchers within this field are primarily involved in planning, conducting and analysing experiments, either with a definite end use (to develop new products, processes or commercial applications) or to broaden scientific understanding in general.
+Researchers within this field are primarily involved in planning and conducting experiments and analysing results, either with a definite end use (to develop new products, processes or commercial applications), or to broaden scientific understanding in general.

-Although a researcher will usually carry out their experiments and research on their own, they will typically be part of a larger team and they will share their findings and relevant information with professional colleagues.
+As a researcher, you will usually carry out your experiments and research on your own, but you will typically be part of a larger team and will share your findings and relevant information with professional colleagues.
 This is sometimes done at international conferences or through the publication of research papers.

 The exact nature of the work depends on the level of seniority of a research post, the specific area of life sciences studied and also whether the context is industrial or academic.
-However, most life science researchers are involved in the following:
+However, it is likely that typical tasks will include:

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.